sunrisemovement/smvmt-wp/README.md

 ## smvmt-theme

-The smvmt-theme is a fork of the Astra theme, slightly slimmed down to fit our exact needs.
+The smvmt-theme is a fork of the Astra theme project (https://github.com/brainstormforce/astra), slightly slimmed down to fit our exact needs.
 Overtime, this theme should only become more lean, as we determine what customizeability is actually necessary for Sunrise.

 ## smvmt-plugin